 Tara Walton:

 It’s true.
-Once you find the other side of it, it’s just this complete picture and all of a sudden it clicks together.
+Once you find the other side, it’s just this complete picture, and suddenly, it clicks together.
 Is that how you felt?

 Robin Gupta: